Balajisures/19AI550_new/Ex.No.5_PursueandEvade.md

   Rename them to "Player", "Pursuer", and "Evader".
   Set their Y Position to 0.5 (so they sit on the ground).
   Change their Material for better distinction (optional).
-3. Check AI navigation in window.
+3. Add NavMesh and Bake
    Window → AI → Navigation (opens the Navigation tab).
-If it is not available then add package by name "com.unity.ai.navigation"
-4. Select the Plane, go to the Navigation tab, and mark it as Navigation Static.
+   Select the Plane, go to the Navigation tab, and mark it as Navigation Static.
    Go to the Bake tab and click Bake. or
    Add navMeshSurface to plane and bake